J00stME/J00stME.github.io/index.md

 # <center>Alex Frankel's E-Portfolio</center>

 ## A not-so-brief Professional Self-Assessment
 My tumultuous journey towards a degree in Software Engineering has taken me to places I never imagined before.
 The best description of what I’ve experienced at SNHU is “a little bit of everything”.
-I’ve learned multiple programming languages, multiple front-end development libraries, SQL and NoSQL databases, the software development lifecycle, architectural program design, and even software reverse engineering and secure coding practices.<br><br>
+I’ve learned multiple programming languages, multiple front-end development libraries (Dash, Express, Angular, Node), SQL and NoSQL databases, the software development lifecycle, architectural program design, and even software reverse engineering and secure coding practices.<br><br>
 To break things down just a little bit, here are all my course-specific competencies and related skills: <br>

 ### **Collaborating in a team environment**